iterative/terraform-provider-iterative/docs/resources/task.md

 - `storage.output` - (Optional) Results directory (**relative to `workdir`**) to download (default: no download).
 - `environment` - (Optional) Map of environment variable names and values for the task script.
 Empty string values are replaced with local environment values.
 Empty values may also be combined with a [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>) name to import all matching variables.
 - `timeout` - (Optional) Maximum number of seconds to run before termination.
+- `name` - (Optional) Deterministic task name.
+When set to `Hello, World!` always produces the `tpi-hello-world-5kz6ldls-57wo7rsp` deterministic identifier.
+Its use is discouraged, and it may be removed or have a different behavior in future versions.

 -> **Note:** `output` is relative to `workdir`, so `storage { workdir = "foo", output = "bar" }` means "upload `./foo/`, change working directory to the uploaded folder, run `script`, and download `bar` (i.e. `./foo/bar`)".

-~> **Warning:** Setting `name` to `Hello, World!` will always produce the `tpi-hello-world-5kz6ldls-57wo7rsp` deterministic identifier.
-Using the `name` argument is discouraged, and it may be removed or have a different behavior in future versions.

 ## Attribute Reference